-Moving Forward: A Systems Approach to Affordable Housing and Transportation
+A Systems Approach to Affordable Housing and Transportation

 The general rule of thumb of budgeting for housing and transportation is to spend 30 percent of your income on housing, and an additional 15 percent on transportation.
 But many families struggle to cover these costs.
 Some may qualify for public subsidies, but they do not take into account the total cost of ownership of vehicles and/or housing, such as utility costs, energy usage, fuel, and maintenance.

 The Solution: A Systems Approach

 In August 2015, ESN and the Indiana Housing and Community Development Authority (IHCDA) announced the creation of a new program called Moving Forward.
-IHCDA used a portion of its federal funding for affordable housing (the General Set-aside) to support two pilot projects to push the boundaries of integrated housing development with transportation in a total cost of ownership (TCO) model incorporating energy efficiency.
+IHCDA used a portion of its federal funding for affordable housing (the General Set-aside) to support two pilot projects that pushed the boundaries of housing development by integrating energy efficiency and transportation solutions in a TCO model.

 “The Moving Forward program allows us to strategically focus on finding synergies with affordable housing and transportation solutions and develop coordinated plans that will result in lower costs for Hoosier families.” – former Lt.
 Governor Sue Ellspermann